codycollier/netropy/README.rst

 Netropy
 ~~~~~~~

-Netropy is a python interface to the `NIST Randomness Beacon`_.
+Netropy is a python client library for the `NIST Randomness Beacon`_.

+Warning from the NIST site:
+WARNING: DO NOT USE BEACON GENERATED VALUES AS SECRET CRYPTOGRAPHIC KEYS.

 API Quick Reference
 ~~~~~~~~~~~~~~~~~~~